wp-plugins/wp-ulike/readme.txt

 = Features =

 *   Clean Design.
+*   Support full Statistics tools.
 *   Ajax feature to update the data without reloading.
 *   Visitors do not have to register or log in to use the Like Button.
-*   Compatible with WP version 3.0 & above.
+*   Compatible with WP version 3.5 & above.
-*   Added automatically (no Code required).
+*   Added automatically with filtering options (no Code required).
-*   Logging method options.
+*   Different logging method options.
 *   Shortcode support.
+*   Support custom templates with separate variables.
 *   Comment likes support.
 *   Full likes logs support.
 *   BuddyPress activity support.
 *   Simple user like box with avatar support.
-*   Custom Like-Dislike Texts.
+*   Custom Like-UnLike Texts fields.
 *   Simple custom style with color picker settings.
+*   Widget to show 'Most Liked Posts'.
+*   Widget to show 'Most Liked Comments'.
+*   Widget to show 'Most Liked Activities'.
-*   Widget to show 'Most Liked Posts','Most Liked Comments' And 'Most Liked Users Avatars'.
+*   Widget to show 'Most Liked Users' with avatar.
+*   Widget to show 'Last Posts Liked By Current User'.
 *   Powerful configuration panel.
 *   Support RTL & language file.
 *   And so on...